Gun Control Is Front And Center In Virginia Races

 Cotter Smasal served as a surface warfare officer in the Navy before opening an Italian ice shop in Virginia Beach.

-DeSteph was a naval special-warfare intelligence officer, who later served on the Virginia Beach city council and in the state House of Delegates.
+DeSteph was a naval special-warfare intelligence officer who later served on the Virginia Beach City Council and in the state House of Delegates.

 Four years ago, DeSteph won his Senate seat handily, beating his challenger by 18 points.
 But this year, Democrats — bolstered by large cash infusions from gun control groups — think they have a good chance of unseating him.

-With the city's mass shooting fresh in mind, Cotter Smasal is campaigning hard on gun control.
+With the city's mass shooting fresh in residents' mind, Cotter Smasal is campaigning hard on gun control.

 Last week, she began airing a TV ad that features Karen Havekost, who worked in the building where the shooting took place.

-"I walked out of the bathroom, I saw the gunman on the other end of the hallway, and I saw a coworker in the middle, and he looked at me and he yelled, 'Go!"
-Havekost says in the ad.
+"I walked out of the bathroom, I saw the gunman on the other end of the hallway, and I saw a co-worker in the middle, and he looked at me and he yelled, 'Go!' " Havekost says in the ad.

 Havekost goes on to fault DeSteph for protecting gun rights.